Pankaj-Surya/WebDev/Module 8- React/Notes/notes.md

 Sorting
 filtering

 ###Passing Favourites data from Home to Favourites Page###
+1.movies[ ] and favs[]
+  movie.id==fav.id
+         show cancel symobol
+         else  show like symbol
-1.check movie is Liked or Not Liked we will add favourites movies in fav array
+check movie is Liked or Not Liked we will add favourites movies in fav array
-& when unlike remove from array
+& when unlike remove from fav array
 2.if that movie id presendt in fav array then that is liked movie

 3.created icon(like and cancel) in each movie using bootstarp link in index.jsx